-David Lebeter is the Chief Operating Officer (COO) of HONI, a role he assumed in January 2020.
-Mr. Lebeter is responsible for transmission and distribution at the utility including construction, maintenance, vegetation management and system operations.
+David Lebeter is the Chief Operating Officer (COO) of Hydro One Networks Inc. (Hydro One Networks), a role he assumed in January 2020.
+Mr. Lebeter is responsible for transmission and distribution at the utility including construction, maintenance, vegetation management as well as system operations, asset planning and engineering.
 He is also responsible for Hydro One Remote Communities Inc., which serves remote communities in Ontario's far north.

-Mr. Lebeter has over 38 years' experience in the utility and forestry sectors, and has been a vocal leader and a strong advocate for a safe and engaged workforce.
+Mr. Lebeter has over 40 years' experience in the utility and forestry sectors, and has been a vocal leader and a strong advocate for a safe and engaged workforce.